pmnord/todo-management-react-capstone-client/README.md

 ||||priority||

 ## Developer Roadmap
+- Refactor the project toolbar and header into a new component
 - Refactor to use Context API
 - Refactor to use React Hooks
 - Support multiple projects by the same user